-1. Specify the GROCERY/PRODUCT file in the Lib/File(Member) box on the main file transfer screen, then open the From AS/400 - Options dialog box.
+1. Specify the GROCERY/PRODUCT file in the Lib/File(Member) field on the main file transfer screen, then open the From AS/400 - Options dialog box:

-- 2. Verify that the Select field on the Overview tab has an in it.
+- 2. Verify that the Select field on the Overview page contains an asterisk ().
 This indicates that all fields in the PRODUCT file will be transferred. - 3.
-To transfer all records containing the string "Tea," type this string in the Where field:
+To transfer all records containing the string Tea, type the following string in the Where field: